RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 The robot will use a dual-mode control strategy:

-- **Manual Mode**: Users can directly adjust throttle, direction, and altitude via joystick for precise control
+- **Manual Mode**: Users can directly adjust throttle, direction, and altitude via joystick for precise control.

 - **Autonomous Mode**: The robot employs trajectory planning algorithms based on goal positions detected by the onboard camera
-- A dedicated joystick button will facilitate seamless switching between manual and autonomous operations
+- A dedicated joystick button will facilitate seamless switching between manual and autonomous operations.

 **Interfaces for viewing, interaction, and data storage:**